terramate-io/terramate/docs/terraform-generation.md

 * Terramate Metadata references
 * Expressions using interpolation, functions, etc

-Mostly of what you can do on Terraform can be done on a `export_as_terraform` block, for now only the following is disallowed:
+Most of what you can do in Terraform can be done in a `export_as_terraform` block, for now only the following is disallowed:

 * References to variables on the form `var.name`